Menu icon Access the Business Officer Magazine menu by clicking or touching here.

 June 10, 2024

 Recognizing that it erred in the remedy it meted out in Linnebur v.
-People, 2020 CO 79M ¶2, 476 P.3d 734, 735, the Supreme Court held that a trial court’s error in failing to present the element of the defendant’s relevant convictions to the jury in a felony DUI case is not structural and is, instead, a trial error.
+People, 2020 CO 79M ¶ 2, 476 P.3d 734, 735, the Supreme Court held that a trial court’s error in failing to present the element of the defendant’s relevant convictions to the jury in a felony DUI case is not structural and is, instead, a trial error.
 Therefore, it does not warrant automatic reversal; rather, it is subject to an appropriate case-specific, outcome-determinative standard of reversal.
-Because the error here was not preserved, we review for plain error under Crim.
+Because the error here was not preserved, the Court reviewed for plain error under Crim.
 P. 52(b).

 The Court further reaffirmed that, to qualify for relief under Crim.
 P. 52(b), an error must be plain (i.e., obvious or clear cut) at the time of trial.
 And given the different analytical frameworks in Colorado’s plain error cases, on the one hand, and the US Supreme Court’s plain error cases, on the other, the Court declined to adopt the time-of-appeal rule ushered in by Johnson v.
 United States, 520 U.S. 461, 467–68 (1997) and Henderson v.
 United States, 568 U.S. 266, 273 (2013).
 The differences between the two standards demonstrate the danger in selectively borrowing a single aspect of the federal plain error standard (the temporal scope of the plainness prong) while disregarding the rest.